You will notice

 gradual worsening, it may mean an infection of some kind is present, and

-to get blood pressure measured and try medication before choosing
+measured and try medication if appropriate before choosing euthanasia.

 If your cat has been receiving sub-Qs but bloodwork is

-worsening, you may wish to consider trying IV for a few days, in case it
+worsening, you may wish to consider trying intravenous fluids (IV) for a few days, in case it

 helps to reduce the values to a level manageable with sub-Qs once again.

-If you have not yet tried treatments such as IV or sub-Qs at all, as is
+If you have not yet tried treatments such as IV fluids or sub-Qs at all, as is

 sometimes the case with cats who are only diagnosed when they crash, you

-was first diagnosed, his numbers were off the scale and he was on IV for
+was first diagnosed, his numbers were off the scale (his BUN level was

 four solid days and nights, yet his numbers did not improve; but nevertheless, after